-- Denton's downtown shops cater to a solid local population base, with 51% of the traffic from the 21629 zip code and nearly 75% from Caroline County. - Visits per 1,000 drop sharply within the Denton zip code, with town residents constituting a much more substantial customer base than unincorporated residents.
-The total customer visits for the Denton zip code are not as robust as they could be, and Denton has an opportunity to cultivate more customer loyalty from its residents. - Denton also has an opportunity to cultivate a more substantial customer base from nearby geographies, including Cordova, Federalsburg, Henderson, Preston, and even Easton, particularly for specialty-type retailers. - Specialty-type retail will also be attractive to the visitor market, which makes up one-inten customers for several downtown businesses.
+- Denton's downtown shops cater to a solid local population base, with 51% of the traffic from the 21629 zip code and nearly 75% from Caroline County. - Visits per 1,000 dropped sharply within the Denton zip code, with town residents constituting a much more substantial customer base than unincorporated residents.
+The total customer visits for the Denton zip code are not as robust as they could be, and Denton has an opportunity to cultivate more customer loyalty from its residents. - Denton also has an opportunity to cultivate a more substantial customer base from nearby geographies, including Cordova, Federalsburg, Henderson, Preston, and even Easton, particularly for specialty-type retailers. - Specialty-type retail will also be attractive to the visitor market, which makes up one in ten customers for several downtown businesses.

-17 A Retail Market Study and Branding Strategy for Denton, Maryland, December 4, 2009, Arnett Muldrow and Associates
+&lt;sup>16 A Retail Market Study and Branding Strategy for Denton, Maryland, December 4, 2009, Arnett Muldrow and Associates

-18 Market Update 10 Years Later, Denton, Maryland, 2019, Arnett Muldrow and Associates
+&lt;sup>17 Market Update 10 Years Later, Denton, Maryland, 2019, Arnett Muldrow and Associates